arekbulski/Cameleonica/README.md

 - [Mission statement](https://github.com/arekbulski/Cameleonica/blob/master/mission.pdf) (6 pages)

 There is no code yet.
-Further designs will be written down before anything runnable will be created.
+Further designs will be written down before anything runnable is created.

   Development notice
 ----------------------